 Related Job Titles for this Occupation:

 - Gas Derrick Operator

-In 2016, there was an estimated number of 11,100 jobs in the United States for Oil and Gas Derrick Operator.
+There were about 11,100 jobs for Oil and Gas Derrick Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 25.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Oil and Gas Derrick Operator by 2026.
 Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 The states with the most job growth for Oil & Gas Derrick Operator are Wyoming, North Dakota, and Colorado.
 Watch out if you plan on working in Wisconsin, Pennsylvania, or Florida.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Oil and Gas Derrick Operators is somewhere between $33,290 and $64,960.

 Oil and Gas Derrick Operators who work in North Dakota, Wyoming, or Alaska, make the highest salaries.